tedyun/CapsNet/README.md

 # CapsNet
-TensorFlow implementation of CapsNet by Sabour, Frosst, and Hinton
+TensorFlow implementation of CapsNet by Sabour, Frosst, and Hinton (work in progress)